harshagarwal94/Operating-System/README.md

 Contemporary Topics ( Virtualization and Cloud Environment)

+### memory Allocation Problem

+Consider six memory partitions of size 200 KB, 400 KB, 600 KB, 500 KB, 300 KB and 250 KB.
+These partitions need to be allocated to four processes of sizes 357 KB, 210 KB, 468 KB and 491 KB in that order.
+Perform the allocation of processes using-
+First Fit Algorithm.
+Best Fit Algorithm.
+Worst Fit Algorithm.
+Compare Which algorithms make the most efficient use of memory.

 # Disclaimner
 * For Educational Purpose
 * The repository is open source licensed in order of helping the community.